Conformal totally symmetric arbitrary spin fermionic fields

 {\arabic{footnote}} \newsection{ Introduction}

-Commonly used Lagrangian formulations of most conformal fields involve higher derivatives (for review, see Ref.\cite{Fradkin:1985am}).
-Higher-derivative Lagrangian formulation of the totally symmetric arbitrary spin {\it bosonic} conformal fields in 4-dimensional space and in $d$-dimensional space, $d\geq 4$, was developed in the respective Ref.\cite{Fradkin:1985am} and Ref.\cite{Segal:2002gd}. \footnote{ Higher-derivative Lagrangian of mixed-symmetry conformal fields was obtained in Ref.\cite{Vasiliev:2009ck}.
-Discussion of equations and constraints for mixed symmetry conformal fields may be found in Ref.\cite{Shaynkman:2004vu}.
-Extensive study of conservation laws for mixed-symmetry conformal fields may be found in Ref.\cite{Dobrev:2007vn} (see also Ref.\cite{Alkalaev:2012rg}).} Alternative higher-derivative description of the conformal {\it bosonic} fields obtained via AdS/CFT duality may be found in Ref.\cite{Metsaev:2009ym}.
-Higher-derivative Lagrangian formulation of the totally symmetric arbitrary spin conformal {\it fermionic} fields in 4-dimensional space was developed in Ref.\cite{Fradkin:1985am}.
-Higher-derivative Lagrangian formulation of arbitrary spin conformal {\it fermionic} fields in $d$-dimensional space, $d > 4$, is not yet developed.
+Although, at present time, up-to date methods of quantization of gauge theories allow to treat higher-derivative theories and theories that do not consist higher derivatives on an equal footing, we note that the use of the famous Slavnov-Taylor identities \cite{Slavnov:1972fg} and BRST approach \cite{Becchi:1975nq} is streamlined when the gauge fields theories do not consist higher derivatives.
+Note however that commonly used Lagrangian formulations of most conformal fields consist higher derivatives \cite{Fradkin:1985am}.
+We recall that Lagrangian higher-derivative formulation of {\it bosonic} totally symmetric arbitrary spin conformal fields in $R^{d,1}$ space for $d=4$ and $d\geq 4$ was obtained in the respective Ref.\cite{Fradkin:1985am} and Ref.\cite{Segal:2002gd}. \footnote{ Higher-derivative Lagrangian formulation of mixed-symmetry conformal bosonic fields was obtained in Ref.\cite{Vasiliev:2009ck}.
+Discussion of equations of motions and conservation laws for mixed-symmetry conformal fields may be found in Refs.\cite{Shaynkman:2004vu,Dobrev:2007vn,Alkalaev:2012rg}).} Alternative higher-derivative formulation of {\it bosonic} conformal fields obtained by using AdS/CFT correspondence was developed in Ref.\cite{Metsaev:2009ym}.
+At present time, higher-derivative Lagrangian formulation of the totally symmetric arbitrary spin conformal {\it fermionic} is known only for the case of $R^{3,1}$ space (see Ref.\cite{Fradkin:1985am}).

-The present paper is a sequel to our papers \cite{Metsaev:2007fq,Metsaev:2007rw}, where the ordinary-derivative formulation of conformal fields was developed.
-This is to say that our Lagrangians for free bosonic conformal fields do not involve higher than second order terms in derivatives, while our Lagrangians for free fermionic conformal fields do not involve higher than first order terms in derivatives.
-In Ref.\cite{Metsaev:2007fq}, we developed the ordinary-derivative gauge invariant and Lagrangian formulation for free {\it bosonic and fermionic low-spin} conformal fields.
-Ordinary-derivative formulations of {\it bosonic arbitrary spin} conformal fields was developed in Ref.\cite{Metsaev:2007rw}.
-As we have already said, gauge invariant description of conformal {\it fermionic} fields (with fixed but arbitrary spin) in $d$-dimensional space, $d>4$, is still not available in the literature.
-In this paper, we develop Lagrangian Lorentz covariant and gauge invariant formulation for totally symmetric arbitrary spin {\it fermionic} fields in flat space of arbitrary dimension $d \geq 4$.
+The present paper is a continuation of our investigations in Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}.
+In Ref.\cite{Metsaev:2007fq}, for free {\it bosonic and fermionic low-spin} conformal fields, we developed the respective second-derivative and first-derivative Lagrangian gauge invariant metric-like formulations.
+The second-derivative metric-like formulation of {\it bosonic arbitrary spin} conformal fields was developed in Ref.\cite{Metsaev:2007rw}.
+In this paper, we develop Lagrangian gauge invariant metric-like formulation for totally symmetric {\it fermionic arbitrary spin} fields in $R^{d-1,1}$ space, $d \geq 4$.

 Our approach to conformal fermionic fields is summarized as follows.